TediCross/TediCross/README.md

 See https://core.telegram.org/bots/faq#why-doesn-39t-my-bot-see-messages-from-other-bots

+### Deleting a message in Telegram does not delete it in Discord

+Telegram bots are unfortunately completely unable to detect when a message is deleted.
+There is no way to implement T2D cross-deletion until Telegram implements this.

+Deleting messaged D2T works.

 ### When running `npm install`, it complains about missing dependencies?

 The [Discord library](https://discord.js.org/#/) TediCross is using has support for audio channels and voice chat.
 For this, it needs some additional libraries, like [node-opus](https://www.npmjs.com/package/node-opus), [libsodium](https://www.npmjs.com/package/libsodium) and others.
 TediCross does not do audio, so these warnings can safely be ignored